 Image Credit: Oleg Hmelnits, Shutterstock

-While the GDCA recognizes the Mantle Merle Great Dane, the AKC has yet to offer a breed standard for this coat color.
-These Danes may have a solid merle appearance or a bit of white on their chest or toes.
+A relative newcomer to the list of colors recognized by the AKC, the Mantle Merle Great Dane may have a solid merle appearance or a bit of white on their chest or toes.

 They could also have the ideal mantle pattern, but instead of solid black, you’d see the beautiful merle pattern.
 The merle could have patches of black throughout.
 Because of this look’s growing popularity and acceptance by the GDCA, the AKC may soon include it as part of the breed standard.